Make this winter magical with a mountain getaway in Banff.

 While the national park's world-class 'Big 3' — Banff Sunshine, Mt.
-Norquay and Lake Louise Ski Resort — are the season's biggest draw, there are plenty more uplifting outdoor adventures awaiting your discovery.
+Norquay and Lake Louise Ski Resort — are the season's biggest draw, there are plenty of other outdoor adventures to discover beyond skiing and snowboarding.

-Johnston Canyon is one of Parks Canada's most popular and easy hiking spots, but ice cleats are recommended.
-Sundance Canyon, Tunnel Mountain Summit and Sulphur Mountain winter trails are some of the more adrenaline-boosting options near Banff.
+Johnston Canyon is one of Parks Canada's most popular and beginner-friendly hiking spots, but ice cleats are recommended.
+The Sundance Canyon and Tunnel Mountain Summit winter trails are some of the more adrenaline-boosting options near the town of Banff.
 Or, head to Lake Louise and explore the Moraine Lake Road and Lake Louise Lakeshore trails for beginners.

 Check the current avalanche forecast at a Parks Canada Visitor Centre or avalanche.ca.
 Visit parksmountainsafety.ca for more information on backcountry travel and how to stay safe in the mountains.

-With minimal elevation gain, the three beginner options are Spray River East, Sundance and the Tunner Mountain winter trails.
+With minimal elevation gain, the three beginner options are Spray River East, Sundance and the Tunnel Mountain winter trails.
 Intermediate options include the Banff Avenue Trail, Tunnel Bench Loop and Lake Minnewanka.
 Moraine Lake Road, just before Lake Louise, is another challenging trail boasting amazing views.

 Ready to plan your winter escape to Banff?
 Contact us to learn more about winter specials for Albertans, and book your accommodation, tours and equipment rentals.